-Tuition and fees cover the costs of attendance for one academic year, but don't include room and board, which will be an added bill you will get if you decide to stay on campus.
+Bluffton University fees and tuition is the number billed to undergraduates for one academic year, and does not include room and board.
 However, a lot of students wind up paying below full tuition because they qualify for financial aid as well as other reductions.

 Are Tuition and Fees Going Up or Down?

 There has been a rise of 2.9% in Bluffton University fees and tuition for out-of-state students in the past 5 years.
 Tuition expanded by 2.9% and fees expanded by 0.0%.
 This year, undergrads should expect to pay $34,718 if the growth keeps up.

 Due to price increases, the full cost of a four-year degree from Bluffton will be $145,051, and the full price of a two-year degree would be $70,446, not including other charges such as books, transportation, and room and board.

 View this next chart to see how Bluffton fees and tuition might increase in the future.